Last updated on May 21, 2021.

 ASD treatment should start immediately after its diagnosis.
 Early treatment is essential as proper care can lower the difficulties faced by people with ASD and help them learn new skills.

-- Applied Behaviour Analysis (ABA): ABA therapy is used in schools and healthcare clinics to help children with ASD in learning positive behaviour.
+- Applied Behavior Analysis (ABA): ABA therapy is used in schools and healthcare clinics to help children with ASD in learning positive behavior.
 This treatment is used to boost a range of skills including:

 - Pivot Response Training: PRT helps in developing the motivation to communicate and learn.

 - Discrete Trial Training: DTT uses positive reinforcement and simple lessons.

 - Verbal Behavior Intervention: VBI deals with language skills.

 - Early Intensive Behavioral Intervention: EIBI is perfect for children under the age of 5.